trustpilot/demo-trustbox-nativeapps/Android/README.md

 ### Showing reviews

-To get reviews from the API and show them is fairly similar to getting business unit data.
+To get reviews from the API and show them is similar to getting business unit data.
 It's just a matter of requesting a different endpoint.
-There is no example of this call in the demo app though.
 The endpoint to use is [https://api.trustpilot.com/v1/business-units/[BUSINESS_UNIT_ID]/reviews](https://developers.trustpilot.com/business-unit-api#get-a-business-unit's-reviews).
 The reviews endpoint on the API can be filtered in a lot of ways.
 For example to only return 4- and 5-star reviews, latest 5 reviews, reviews with a specific tag etc.

 ### Notes & references